Daniel009891/bright-spark/README.md

 * The website was fully validated using [W3C HTML Validator](https://validator.w3.org/) and [W3C CSS Validator](https://jigsaw.w3.org/css-validator/).
 * [Am I responsive?](https://ui.dev/amiresponsive) was used to generate the mockup image showing the website on various screen sizes.
 * The fonts used in the website are imported from [Google Fonts](https://fonts.google.com/).
-* The website uses icons from [Font Awesome](https://fontawesome.com/).
 * [Shutterstock](https://www.shutterstock.com/) was used to source royalty free images.
-* The website uses icons from [Font Awesome](https://fontawesome.com/).
-* [YouTube](https://app.grammarly.com/) was used to embed an informative video withn the website.
-* A map was embedded in the website using [Google Maps](https://app.grammarly.com/)

 ## Testing

 ### Code Validation

 The website was fully validated to ensure there were no syntax errors.
 The official [W3C HTML Validator](https://validator.w3.org/) and [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) were used for the validation and no errors were found.
-One warning is showing for all three HTML pages as a section has been used for the hero image without a heading element, this is minor and does not effevt any functionality.
+[JSHint](https://jshint.com/) was used to ensure no errors were found within the JavaScript.
+15 warnings were detected but these relate to some syntaxes only being available in ES6.

 ### Lighthouse